Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 You likely selected the MCIR/MSA RGB composites, which overlay a predefined map over your image.
 If your original image was just grain (no actual signal was decoded), all you are left with is the predefined map.

 ### The image is solid black
-If the image is from LRPT on an evening pass, you need to select Channel 4 (IR) to see anything - Channels 1 and 2 are visible, during night it is solid black.
+If the image is from LRPT operating on 124 mode on an evening pass, you need to select Channel 4 (IR) to see anything - Channels 1 and 2 are visible, during night it is solid black.
+If you got 123 LRPT, you won't be able to see any imagery, as all channels are visible light only.

 ### There is grain all over the resulting image
 Some grain is expected on APT images, you can get rid of it by ticking `Median blur` in the `Viewer` tab.
 If it is present after, either: